belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 1. It has to be in balance in the two groups you're comparing.
 2. But it also has to be an independent risk factor or at least a marker or a determinant of developing the disease.

+> So right now from these two characteristics, characteristic A and characteristic B on this slide, we can say that this particular factor of sex should be a confounder.
+It's satisfying the two criteria that confounder has to have.